IsSaudade/sopra_se/pre.md

 ## Project: PokerMaster Arena

-### Project Description (max.
-150 words)
+### Project Description
-PokerMaster Arena is an online Texas Hold'em poker platform designed for multiplayer gameplay.
-The platform addresses the challenge of finding engaging and accessible poker games that incorporate modern AI capabilities.
-Players can register accounts and compete in real-time multiplayer matches with intuitive betting controls.
-The platform features AI-powered assistants that can provide strategic suggestions, analyze hand histories, and help players improve their poker skills.
-PokerMaster Arena also offers basic tournament organization and win-rate leaderboards.
-The game follows standard Texas Hold'em rules with blinds, betting rounds, and community cards.
-By integrating AI technologies with competitive gameplay, PokerMaster Arena aims to create an engaging poker experience for casual players and poker enthusiasts alike.
+PokerMaster Arena is an online Texas Hold’em platform where players can join or create game rooms and play in real time.
+Users can set up profiles, track their stats, and compete on leaderboards.
+The game includes social features like friends lists and chat, as well as AI-powered tips and probability calculations to help players improve.
+Spectator mode lets users watch ongoing games, and simple tutorials make it easy to learn.
+Whether you're a beginner or an expert, PokerMaster Arena offers a fun and competitive poker experience.

 ## User and Account Management